openworm/owmeta/docs/process.rst

 -------------
 Versioning
 ~~~~~~~~~~
 Experimental methods are constantly improving in biological research.
-These improvements may require updating the data we reference or store internally.
-However, in making updates we must not immediately expunge older content, breaking links created by internal and external agents.
-Ideally we would have a means of deprecating old data and specifying replacements.
-On the level of single resources, this is a trivial mapping which may be done transparently to all readers.
-For a more significant change, altering the schema, human intervention may be required to update external readers.
+These improvements may require updating the
+data we reference or store internally.
+However, in making updates we must not immediately expunge older content,
+breaking links created by internal and external agents.
+Ideally we would have a means of deprecating old data and
+specifying replacements.
+On the level of single resources, this is a trivial mapping which may be done transparently
+to all readers.
+For a more significant change, altering the schema, human intervention may be required to update
+external readers.

+The advantage of local storage of the database that goes along with each copy of the library is that the data
+will have the version number of the library.
+This means that data can be 'deprecated' along with a deprecated version
+of the library.
+This also will prevent changes made to a volatile database that break downstream code that uses the library.